Updated May 23, 2022

 As businesses navigate the COVID-19 business environment, many employees are now working remotely.

-Already, close to half of employees (43%) have spent most of their time working remotely in the past 30 days.
+When the data was taken, close to half of employees (43%) already had spent most of their time working remotely in the past 30 days.

 The changed workplace environment could have an impact on team culture, which represents the values, attitudes, and behaviors of the employees who make up the team.

-We surveyed 301 workers to learn about their companies’ culture since COVID-19 was declared a pandemic.
+We surveyed 301 workers to learn about their companies’ culture since COVID-19 was declared a pandemic in 2020.

 In general, companies are aware of the challenges that COVID-19 and remote work pose to team culture.
 We found that workers are socializing less with their colleagues and that an increasing number of companies are hosting virtual social events.